shtormish/file_sort/README.md

 dotnet run -- --setup-test-data
 ```

-## Debugging
+## 🐛 Debugging

 *   **Paths**: Ensure that all directory paths are correct.
 If a path contains spaces, it must be enclosed in double quotes (`"`).
 *   **Console Output**: The application provides detailed, real-time feedback in the console for every operation: scanning, moving, skipping, and any conflicts or ambiguities encountered.
 *   **Error Messages**: Clear error messages are printed for common issues such as missing directories or file system access errors (e.g., insufficient permissions).

-## Disclaimer
+## ⚠️ Disclaimer

-This application was developed with the assistance of the AI coding assistant **Gemini Code Assist**.
-While the code has been carefully reviewed, users should exercise their own judgment and test the software thoroughly before using it in a production or critical environment.
+Please note that this project was brought to life with the help of Gemini Code Assist, which served as a valuable partner in brainstorming solutions and writing code.
+While this tool is functional, it should be considered a proof-of-concept and has not been subjected to exhaustive testing across all possible scenarios and edge cases.
+Therefore, it is strongly recommended that you do not use this utility for sorting critical, sensitive, or irreplaceable data without first thoroughly reviewing the code and conducting your own tests.
+Think of it as a helpful assistant for casual organization, not a robust archival system for mission-critical files.